jonlabelle/SublimeJsPrettier/.github/ISSUE_TEMPLATE.md

 ---

-### Explain the issue
+### Explain the Issue and Expected Behavior

-Provide a story of the issue with as much detail as possible...
+Provide a story of the issue with as much detail as possible, including the expected behavior.

 ### Prettier version